Hoisin Sauce Substitute

 - ½ cup red wine vinegar

-- 2 tablespoons freshly ground black pepper
+- 2 tablespoon freshly ground black pepper

 - ½ cup water

 Drain the peaches, plums and apricots from their liquid and discard their seeds.
 Chop them into small pieces and place them in a small saucepan.
 Add water to the saucepan along with chopped red chili pepper, chopped onions, red wine vinegar, sugar and black pepper.
 Cover the saucepan with a lid and let this mixture simmer over low heat for an hour until the sugar is completely dissolved and the fruits have softened.
-Now remove the mixture from the flame and allow it to cool.
+Remove the mixture from the flame and allow it to cool.
 Puree this mixture in a food processor or blender and store in clean jars.
 Refrigerate to store.